K-Scar

 Camp Greaves

 The powder magazines are now art galleries.
 The bowling alley is an exhibition hall.
-A Cold War combat base 2 km from the DMZ, arrived by Peace Gondola.
+A Cold War combat base 2 km from the DMZ, reached by Peace Gondola.

 Korean War Abductees Memorial Paju